Photos

 Fishing

-I’ve seen some positive reports for fishing along the Enfield side and in the deep water channel between the islands, but mostly smallmouth and small in general.
-The water was so low on my visit that no was even attempting it.
+I’ve seen some positive reports for fishing along the Enfield side and in the deep water channel between the islands, but mostly smallmouth and small sized in general.
 The launch is popular during shad season.

 Hiking